 Maine Lighthouse Driving Tour

-For the sake of this post, I’m going to start in Portland, and work my way north, but just reverse this route if you plan to start in the north and work your way south.
+For the sake of this post, I’m going to start in Portland, and work my way north first, but just reverse this route if you plan to start in the north, and work your way south.

 Maine Lighthouse Driving Tour Itinerary Overview